-Given one of the most common stereotypes about the city of Amsterdam, the triple X that can be spotted all over the city may come as little surprise—but does it really have to do with the city's reputation for sex tourism?
-Not at all; the triple X on the Amsterdam coat of arms turns out to be just a coincidence.
-The three X's are actually silver St. Andrew's Crosses, also known as saltires - the type of cross on which St.
+Given one of the most common stereotypes about the city of Amsterdam is that it's rife with sex tourism, the triple X symbol that can be spotted all over the city may come as little surprise—but does it really have to do with the city's reputation or famous Red Lights District?
+Not at all; the triple X on the Amsterdam coat of arms turns out to be just a coincidence that actually symbolizes the historical and cultural heritage of the city.

 When the personal crown of the Catholic emperor became the Imperial Crown of Austria (under Maximilian I's successor, Rudolf II), the city of Amsterdam updated its coat of arms to the new crown.

 The silver scroll below the escutcheon, the most recent addition, contains the motto of Amsterdam: "Heldhaftig, Vastberaden, Barmhartig, "Heroic, Steadfast, Compassionate".
 Queen Wilhelmina of the Netherlands, the grandmother of the current Queen Beatrix, introduced the scroll to commemorate the February strike of 1941 when the non-Jews of Amsterdam rose up in protest of Nazi persecution of the city's Jewish population.
 This was the first, and one of the only, such strikes in occupied Europe.
 The scroll was added in 1947 and has since been emblazoned on surfaces across the city.